7 Success Factors for Robotic Process Automation Development

 Simply put, CoE ensures you leverage the most out of your human-and-bot workforce.

 The COE group consists of IT professionals, process managers, citizen developers, functional experts, and representatives from different verticals of the organization.
-Depending on the governance model, there might be strict authority over all RPA initiatives or even share governance responsibilities with respective business units.
-In either case, the CoE integrates standards and best practices providing leadership and technical expertise to ensure the enterprise gets the most out of its RPA investment.
+Depending on the governance model, there might be strict authority over all RPA initiatives or even shared governance responsibilities with respective business units.
+In either case, the CoE integrates standards and best practices, providing leadership and technical expertise to ensure the enterprise gets the most out of its RPA investment.

 • Aligning the requirements and objectives of all stakeholders